In this article we explain how to convert a website to use an SSL certificate.

-Setup a redirect to force your website visitors to use the https version of your website using the steps in the link below:
+Setup a redirect to force your website visitors to use the https version of your website using the steps in either of the links below:

 Step 2: Update hard coded links in your files

-Open your website files in your favourite website code editor and search for any http:// entries.
+Open your website files in your favourite website code editor or in cPanel File Manager and search for any http:// entries.

 Replace the http:// entries with https://

 Save and then re-upload the files.

 Step 3: Fix insecure items on your site

 If you see an insecure or mixed content warnings when visiting your website over https://, it is typically due to CSS, JS or external links.
 You can look into what is causing the warnings using your web browser console.

 - Microsoft Edge DevTools